-A user reported that they won a small claims case against DirecTV.
-The customer reported that the channels “faded off” and DirecTV refused to do anything about, which basically makes their contract void.
+On this thread, someone describes how they won a small claims case against DirecTV.
+The customer reported that their channels “faded out” and DirecTV refused to do anything about, which, according to the court, nullified their contract void.

 Composing a demand letter with DoNotPay

 If you’re sure that your claim is suitable for small claims court, the next thing you need to do is submit a demand letter to DirecTV.
-Sometimes, even notoriously unresponsive satellite TV providers like DirecTV will resolve your issue.
+Sometimes, even notoriously unresponsive satellite TV providers like DirecTV will resolve your issue out of court.
 Most large companies avoid going to court over small problems.

-That’s why many small claims courts have rules that require you to send a demand letter to the company you want to sue before the proceedings begin.
-These courts try not to get bogged down in a vast number of cases that could have been resolved out of court.
+That’s why most small claims courts require you to send a demand letter to the company you want to sue before the proceedings begin.
+They don't want to get bogged down in a vast number of cases that could have been resolved out of court.
 The demand letter has a specific structure, which must include these elements:

 - The plaintiff’s personal information.
 You have to introduce yourself to DirecTV.
 State your legal name, address, and any contact information they could use to reach you.

 - The plaintiff’s demands.
 Describe what sort of issue you have with DirecTV and provide detailed suggestions on how the company could remedy them.

 - The intention to sue.
 Finally, you need to make it clear that you will seek legal remedy through a small claims court if your requests aren’t resolved.